Claude Code Kit

 Ship

 Full deployment pipeline — tests, coverage audit, CHANGELOG generation, bisectable commits, and PR creation.
+Use when a change is verified and ready to ship as a pull request.

 When to Use